Android-for-Python/Android-for-Python-Users/README.md

  - If the app is for the store you will need to increase the default `android.api`.

+ - If you want to add Java use `android.add_src`, `android.add_jars`, `android.add_aars`, or for Maven Java packages `android.gradle_dependencies`.

  - Want to speedup debug builds?
 Remove one of the elements in `android.archs`.

-There are a lots of other options about tool versions, Java, and stuff; most users can and should ignore these.
+There are a lots of other options; most users can and should ignore these.

 ## If Buildozer fails to compile